sel4devkit/sel4devkit-manual/src/src/install_and_configure/building_uboot_manually.md

 4. Once git has successfully cloned the repository, a new folder called `maaxboard-uboot` should be created, containing a README file, some build scripts, and a `firmware` folder.

-5. Once you have verified you have the correct files, run the main build script using `./build.sh` (the other build scripts are used if building offline[^2]).
+5. Once you have verified you have the correct files, run the main build script using `./build.sh` (the other build scripts are used if [building offline](#appendix-2)).

-6. `build.sh` will clone a number of git repositories and extract necessary files from them (see [^1] for an explanation of the build script), after which you will be presented with a license agreement for the NXP firmware for the i.MX8.
+6. `build.sh` will clone a number of git repositories and extract necessary files from them (see the [appendix](#appendix) for an explanation of the build script), after which you will be presented with a license agreement for the NXP firmware for the i.MX8.
 You can navigate this agreement with the up and down arrow keys.
 Assuming you are happy to accept the agreement, type `y` to accept when prompted. *Note: if you decline the EULA, the build process will be terminated, since the firmware is required to build U-Boot.*

 7. After the script has completed the build process, if successful you should see the following:
 ![successful-uboot-build](figures/successful-uboot-build.png)